go-swagger/go-swagger/README.md

 Contains an implementation of Swagger 2.0.
 It knows how to serialize and deserialize swagger specifications.

-At present it's got the entire object model defined, and I'm writing tests to make that work completely.

 Swagger is a simple yet powerful representation of your RESTful API.
 With the largest ecosystem of API tooling on the planet, thousands of developers are supporting Swagger in almost every modern programming language and deployment environment.